Moavia-Hassan/job_finder_api/documentation.md

 3. **Input Validation**: Server-side validation of user inputs
 4. **Responsive Design Testing**: Testing across multiple device sizes

-## Future Enhancements
+## Future Enhancements Remaining

-Based on my experience with the project, I've identified several potential enhancements:

-1. **Multi-source Scraping**: Extend the scraper to collect jobs from LinkedIn, Glassdoor, etc.
-2. **User Authentication**: Add user accounts for saving searches and favorite jobs
-3. **Email Notifications**: Implement alerts for new matching jobs
-4. **Advanced Filtering**: Add more sophisticated filtering options
-5. **Resume Parsing**: Automatically extract skills from uploaded resumes
+1. **Multi-source Scraping**: LinkedIn and Glassdoor scraping is not implemented in this assessment due to shoratge of time and costly process.

 ## Running the Application